nicodonoso/aprs_event/README.md

 Processing at the moment is basically printing them in a somewhat nice format or saving them away in a sqlite DB.
 This may change at a later point.

-In order to trigger an emergency email with coordinates of the caller, APRSte is looking for a configurable keyword in the beacon message
+In order to trigger an emergency email with coordinates of the caller, APRSte is looking for a configurable keyword in the beacon message.

+It is best to set server side filter in order to minimize the parsing and computation effort.
+I suggest to set filters on own callsign as per Example 1B.

 Note: This project is primarily aplayground to explore APRS messages.